API Reference

 • cq, cl: Quadratic and linear generation cost coefficients

-• ref_bus: Reference bus index (phase angle = 0)
+• ref_bus: Preferred reference bus index (phase angle = 0)

 • tau: Regularization parameter for strong convexity